Panzerkampfwagen VI Ausf E (Tiger I)

 Service, specifications, statistics and 3D model of the heavy German Tiger tank of World War II.

 The first unit, which was equipped with the Tiger tank was the first platoon of 502 heavy Panzer Abteilung (detachment), which was hurriedly assembled and rushed in action to the Leningrad area in August 1942.
 Personally planned by Hitler in detail, the operation ended in disaster, and the Russians were early informed about the new German heavy tank.

 Despite this, its appearance for the Allies was a shock, and the Tiger tank soon earned the reputation of being the greatest threat on the battlefield.
-For example, in 1944 in France, single Tiger tank stopped a whole division and knocked-out 25 Allied tanks before being destroyed.
+For example, in 1944 in France, the single Tiger tank of Michael Wittmann stopped a whole division and knocked-out 25 Allied tanks before being destroyed.

 In general, the Tiger tank was more effective in the defense instead of attack, because the great power of the gun over long distances combined with good armor was the full potential.

 Usually the Tiger I was the equipment of special heavy tank detachments with 30 vehicles each.
 But the Pzkpfw VI Tiger I was also issued to the heavy tank detachments and heavy tank companies of three Waffen-SS divisions, and to the Grossdeutschland Division.
 Still in service at the end of the war, the Tiger tanks had taken a heavy toll of enemy armor on all fronts.

 Tiger tanks (together with King Tiger) knocked-out a minimum of 10,300 enemy AFVs along with, just as crucial, an incredible 11,380 anti-tank and artillery guns throughout WW2.
 This was gained for the destruction of 1,725 Tiger tanks, which includes a huge amount of strategic as well as operational losses, i.e. broken down, destroyed by crews, abandoned, and so on.